disconnect78/humblebundle-ebook-downloader/README.md

     -V, --version                              output the version number
-    -d, --download-folder <downloader_folder>  Download folder (default: "download") -l, --download-limit <download_limit>      Parallel download limit (default: 1) -f, --format <format>                      What format to download the ebook in (all, cbz, epub, mobi, pdf, pdf_hd) (default: "epub")
+    -d, --download-folder <downloader_folder>  Download folder (default: "download") -l, --download-limit <download_limit>      Parallel download limit (default: 1) -f, --formats <formats>                    Comma-separated list of formats to download (all, cbz, epub, mobi, pdf, pdf_hd, prc, video) (default: "pdf")
-    -v, --video                                Download items marked as video (default: false) --auth-token <auth-token>                  Optional: If you want to run headless, you can specify your authentication cookie from your browser (_simpleauth_sess)
+    --auth-token <auth-token>                  Optional: If you want to run headless, you can specify your authentication cookie from your browser (_simpleauth_sess)
     -k, --keys <keys>                          Comma-separated list of specific purchases to download -a, --all                                  Download all bundles
     --debug                                    Enable debug logging (default: false)
     -h, --help                                 display help for command
 ```

-Keys should be specified as a list like `gamekey1,gamekey2,gamekey3`.
-They can be found by opening a bundle from the [Purchased Products](https://www.humblebundle.com/home/purchases) page; the key will be in the url `https://www.humblebundle.com/downloads?key=gamekey1`.
+Formats and keys should be specified as a list like `gamekey1,gamekey2,gamekey3`.

+Keys can be found by opening a bundle from the [Purchased Products](https://www.humblebundle.com/home/purchases) page; the key will be in the url `https://www.humblebundle.com/downloads?key=gamekey1`.

 ## Contributors
 - [J. Longman](https://github.com/jlongman)